thomasv1995/ESCP_ML_Final_Project/README.md

 #### B) Tf-Idf with Reduced Vocabulary (Nouns and Verbs only)

-• Build Tf-Idf vocabulary retaining only nouns and verbs this time: length of vocabulary is 20,055 words.
+• Build Tf-Idf vocabulary retaining only nouns and verbs this time: length of vocabulary is 20,055 words
 • Vectorize tokens
 • Logistic Regression:
     - AUC Train (5-fold CV): 63.5%